chaoss/augur/Bms67r/README-my-contribution.md

 ## My Contributions

-- I created an Angular project for the working front end project
+- I created an Angular project for the working front end project, including home page and graphic visualizations

 - I helped coordiante group rolls and tasks for working on the project